tudelft3d/CityGML-QIE-3Dvalidation/README.md

 For each software, all the GML files in the different folders should be validated and the results put in the __report.xls__ (an example of how to fill the __report.xls__ is also given).

 Each GML file contains one and only one solid, and (ideally) maximum 1 error.
-Some GML file contain a valid solid.
+Some GML files contain a valid solid.

-Everyone is invited to upload their file so that others test them.
+Everyone is invited to upload their files so that others can test them.
 To get write access, send an email to Hugo Ledoux <h.ledoux@tudelft.nl>

 For the tudelft folder, the naming convention is as follows: